EVORA-project/evora-ontology/models/docs/servesDataset.md

 # Slot: serves dataset (servesDataset)

-_A collection of data that this data service can distribute_
+_A collection of data that this data service can distribute._